using Pkg

 \pgfplotsset{%

-layers/standard/.define layer set={%
+layers/standard/.define layer set={

-background,axis background,axis grid,axis ticks,axis lines,axis tick labels,pre main,main,axis descriptions,axis foreground
+background,axis background,axis grid,axis ticks,axis lines,axis tick labels,pre main,main,axis descriptions,axis foreground%

 }%